What is in this leaflet

 This leaflet answers some common questions about Heparin Injection.
 It does not contain all the available information.
 It does not take the place of talking to your doctor or pharmacist.

 All medicines have benefits and risks.
-Your doctor has weighed the risks of you using Heparin Injection against the benefits this medicine is expected to have for you.
+Your doctor has weighed the risks of you using Heparin Injection against the benefits they expect it will have for you.

 If you have any concerns about using this medicine, ask your doctor or pharmacist.